Space Funeral: Plot

-Space Funeral begins with Phillip, a perpetually crying pajama-clad purple boy, seeing a wizard in Scum Vullage[sic] who tells him that his world has been "corrupted" and it does not have long left.
+Phillip, a perpetually crying pyjama-clad purple boy, visits a wizard in his home of Scum Vullage who tells him that his world has been "corrupted" and it does not have long left.
 The wizard states that the only hope for survival is to find the City of Forms, a perfect city from which all things in the game's world originates.
 Phillip departs the village, and soon meets up with Leg Horse, a horse made of severed legs.

 During a boat ride to an area called the "Blood Cavern", Phillip notices that certain objects appear as graphical glitches, which the denizens of the world are cognizant of and call "errors", but do not remember what they once were before the "Great Change".
 The player eventually passes through the cavern, reaching a wizard who demands to drink some of Phillip's blood in exchange for guidance, though allowing the wizard to consume too much blood will lead to a game over.
 The party are then ambushed by the game's first boss: the Blood Ghoul, before entering the City of Thieves: a city home to a vast array of criminals (who have a strong weakness to bibles).

 Once players defeat the King of Crime, they make their way to the City of Forms.
 On the way to this city, the player stumbles upon Leg Horse's former home, prompting him to reveal to Phillip that he was once "Prince Horace", the ruler of the game's world prior to the "Great Change".
 It is then explained that Leg Horse's brother has been corrupt as well, and he proceeds to ambush the group in his corrupt form: "20th Century Boy".

 The City of Forms is soon thereafter reached, with the area being intensely glitched, and resembling a video game debug room, with the "forms" referring to the game's sprites.
 The duo discovers Moon, a former artist who sought out the City first in order to be inspired, but realized that it was so perfect that she no longer had any more purpose as an artist, so she decided to corrupt the world to allow her to create again.

 Upon defeating Moon, the game is restored to the default appearance of an RPG Maker game, and the characters return to their normal selves, implying that its former appearance was the result of the corruption inflicted upon it by Moon.
 However, a corrupted house from the original world still remains there, implying that it is not completely gone.